ParanoidUser/yolo/CHANGEME.md

 56 bottles of rum on the wall, 56 bottles of rum!
 You take one down, you pass it around, 55 bottles of rum on the wall.

+55 bottles of rum on the wall, 55 bottles of rum!
+You take one down, you pass it around, 54 bottles of rum on the wall.

 *to be continued...*